 MILITARY TRAINING...All physically qualified undergraduate men who are American citizens must take military training during their first four terms.
 Enrollment in the basic course of Military Science and Tactics or Air Science and Tactics, or in the first two years of Naval Science, satisfies this requirement.
-Students transferring to Cornell from other institutions are exempt from part or all of the requirement, according to the number of terms of residence in college before transfer, and service in the armed forces also satisfies the military training obligation.
-Entering students who have had ROTC training in secondary or military schools are requested to bring WD AGO Form 131 - Student's Record for presentation to the Department of Military Science and Tactics at the time of registration (see also page 36 of this Announcement).
+Students transferring to Cornell from other institutions are exempt from part or all of the requirement, according to the number of terms of residence in college before transfer, and service in the armed forces in World War II also satisfies the military training obligation.
+Entering students who have had ROTC training in secondary or military schools are requested to bring WD AGO Form 131 - Student's Record for presentation to the Military Department at the time of registration (see also page 36 of this Announcement).

-PHYSICAL TRAINING...
-All undergraduate students must complete four terms of work, three hours a week, in Physical Training.
-Ordinarily, this requirement must be completed in the first two years of residence; postponements are to be allowed only by consent of the University Faculty Committee on Requirements for Graduation (see page 37).
+PHYSICAL TRAINING...All undergraduate men must pursue four terms of work, three hours a week, in Physical Training.
+Ordinarily, this requirement must be completed in the first two years of residence; postponements are to be allowed only by consent of the University Faculty Committee on Military Science and Physical Training (see page 37).

-Exemption from this requirement may be made by the Committee designated above, when it is recommended by the Medical Office; or when unusual conditions of age, residence, or outside responsibilities require it; or when students pass physical proficiency tests administered by the Department of Physical Education.
+Exemption from this requirement may be made by the Committee designated above, when it is recommended by the medical office; or when unusual conditions of age, residence, or outside responsibilities require it or when students pass physical proficiency tests administered by the Department of Physical Education.